codemicah/domaauc/README.md

-# DomaAuc 🏆
+# DomaAuc

 ## _DomainFi Challenge Winner - Revolutionizing Domain Liquidity_

-> **The Future of Domain Trading**: A production-ready marketplace that transforms how tokenized domains are bought and sold through intelligent Dutch auctions powered by the Doma Protocol.
+> **The Future of Domain Trading**: A marketplace that transforms how tokenized domains are bought and sold through intelligent Dutch auctions powered by the Doma Protocol.

 ---